What Makes LLM Agent Simulations Useful for Policy Practice? An Iterative Design Study in Emergency Preparedness: Findings

 \subsection{The Details Matter: Contextual Nuance in Interaction Environments Enables Policy Use}

 LLM agent simulations consist of two core elements: the agents themselves and the environments in which they interact \cite{sumers2023cognitive}.
 In our early iterations, we focused primarily on designing agents and leveraging LLM capabilities.
 However, policymakers consistently pointed out that without sufficient nuance in the interaction environment, the simulations lacked credibility.
+When the interaction environment was under-specified, agents could still produce fluent and socially plausible behavior.
+However, this surface-level plausibility became a liability rather than an asset: because the interaction environment was under-specified, realistic-looking behavior gave the impression of policy relevance without clearly signaling its limits, making it difficult for policymakers to judge when simulation outputs could or could not inform operational decisions.

 In our case for commencement evacuation, these contextual details included the physical (stadium layout, seating), social (family relationships, accessibility needs), procedural (coordinator roles, protocols), and temporal (event sequences, decision timelines).
 When these contexts were incorporated, policymakers not only trusted the realism of the outputs but also began to envision practical uses.
-For example, in the third iteration, seeing weather-related announcements integrated into the simulation prompted \textit{P4} to imagine how the same system could handle more serious threats: \begin{quote} We were thinking that this evacuation is due to severe weather, which would be a fairly benign reason.
-But it could also be because of a bomb threat, and that opens up a whole different conversation. \end{quote}
+For example, in the third iteration, seeing weather-related announcements integrated into the simulation prompted \textit{P4} to imagine how the same system could handle more serious threats: \begin{quote} ``We were thinking that this evacuation is due to severe weather, which would be a fairly benign reason.
+But it could also be because of a bomb threat, and that opens up a whole different conversation.'' \end{quote}

+Similarly, viewing the simulation prompted policymakers to recall physical details they had initially overlooked.
+As the simulation became more refined, \textit{P1} noted a missing element:

+\begin{quote} ``One of the things that we're not having in the model is the bleachers which is the section in the back, which has a lot more flexibility because we have less volunteers but several thousand people.'' \end{quote}

 In academic demonstrations, developers often concentrate on designing LLM agents.
-However, our findings show that the interaction environment matters just as much.
+Our findings show that environment design is as consequential as agent design for policy use.
 Context reinforced utility by anchoring simulations in recognizable realities, and it sparked imagination about new applications.
 Missing or misaligned contexts could cause temporary dips in confidence, but these gaps also triggered ``fix-it'' responses that revealed additional requirements (see Sec.~\ref{subsec:fixit}).